 These are four very different types of businesses, and it shows potential leads in each audience segment that there’s a reason they should use this tool.
 By highlighting different use cases, it can increase lead generation for all high-value audiences by appealing to their specific needs instead of just highlighting general stories that would appeal to all.

 They’ll write a blog post about a high-level topic like “how to calculate your target ROAS,” and then show a case study with real client data to walk you through the process.
-This is more powerful than hypotheticals when you’re taking about data-driven PPC campaigns, and they always use it to back up their arguments as well as teaching a strategy.
+This is more powerful than hypotheticals when you’re talking about data-driven PPC campaigns, and they always use it to back up their arguments as well as teach a strategy.

 While these case study examples aren’t on a dedicated landing page, they work by appealing to users more towards the top of the funnel.
 It helps to build trust and establish credibility early while setting their blog posts apart.
 It’s good for their content marketing and lead generation efforts.

 CoSchedule is a well-known SaaS content and social media planning and organization tool, and their case studies are phenomenal.